 Oneness on display at the new Leighton House

-The first contemporary artwork commissioned for permanent display in Leighton House will be an 11-metre-high mural by Iranian artist, Shahrzad Ghaffari.
+The first contemporary artwork commissioned for permanent display in Leighton House is an 11-metre-high mural by Iranian artist, Shahrzad Ghaffari.

-Oneness is a spectacular 11-metre-high mural that will decorate the walls of Leighton House’s new helical staircase.
-This staircase has been built within an imposing brick rotunda, and is a key feature of our transformative project Hidden Gem to National Treasure, which comes to an end in 2022.
-Hand-painted by Iranian artist, Shahrzad Ghaffari, who will work exclusively on this commission from January to March this year, this artwork will instil new life to the interlacing of East and West at the centre of Frederic Leighton’s unique legacy.
+Oneness is a spectacular 11-metre-high mural commissioned to decorate the walls of Leighton House’s new helical staircase, built within an imposing brick rotunda, which is a key feature of the transformative project Hidden Gem to National Treasure.
+Hand-painted by Iranian artist, Shahrzad Ghaffari, the artwork instils new life to the interlacing of East and West at the centre of Frederic Leighton’s unique legacy.

 "One I Seek, One I Know, One I See, One I Call" - Rumi